criticalsession/MagicEpisodeSort/README.md

 ### To Do:

 - Match files with the season/episode format of AxBB
+- Configs for: forcing names of series, folder structure, etc.

 ### Most importantly though, I do not condone illegal downloading of tv shows.